rajneesh28/factwise_rajneesh/README.md

 5. **Admin Privileges**: Team admins are automatically team members
 6. **Task Assignment**: Tasks must be assigned to specific users (no unassigned tasks)

-This implementation prioritizes simplicity, maintainability, and extensibility while providing a robust foundation for team project management.